zivkong/stable-diffusion-generator/README.md

-# AIImage Project
+# Stable Diffusion Generator Project

-## Overview
-AIImage is a project designed to generate and manipulate images using advanced AI models, such as Stable Diffusion.
+Stable Diffusion Generator is a project designed to generate and manipulate images using advanced AI models, such as Stable Diffusion.
 The project includes a generator module for creating images and a web-based user interface for interacting with the system.

+Stable Diffusion Generator/

 ## Project Structure
 ```